ssimplexity/CS322_fall2024/README.md

 - Is the computer implemented as your iMac the only form of a computer?

 Recommended Prerequisite: We assume that you have attended Discrete Mathematics (CS204) or have a sufficient background knowledge covered in similar courses.
-Introduction to Algorithms (CS300).
+Introduction to Algorithms (CS300) is a plus.
 To be successful in this course, you need certain, if not high, level of mathematical maturity.
 For example, competence in writing a formal proof and digesting abstract concepts in mathematical formalism are needed.
 We also assume that you have a moderate experience in programming, even though we do not do coding during the class.